sllam/comingle/README.md

 ===============

 To get Comingle's compiler working, you will first need to have Python 2.7 running.
 Next, you'll need a couple of non-standard Python modules, ply and z3Py.
-Please proceed to http://www.dabeaz.com/ply/ and https://z3.codeplex.com/ to get the respective sources and install instructions.
+Please proceed to http://www.dabeaz.com/ply/ and https://github.com/Z3Prover/z3 to get the respective sources and install instructions.

+** Important!
+You will need to install z3 Python bindings.
+See docs in https://github.com/Z3Prover/z3 , particularly z3 Bindings -> Python

 Once you have them, proceed to https://github.com/sllam/pysetcomp , and install: